umarwaseeem/DSA-Hacktober-Fest-2022/README.md

 This is a repository to participate in hacktober fest 2022 and learn about using github as an open source tool.

-- Are you a beginner ?
-- Are you an expert ?
-- Do you know how to code?
-- Or you dont know how to code?

-## Even if you are anyone of the above, you can still participate / contribute. 🥳

 <img src = "https://res.cloudinary.com/practicaldev/image/fetch/s--lGJu31oG--/c_imagga_scale,f_auto,fl_progressive,h_900,q_auto,w_1600/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ymlmr15l83rrjq8natft.jpg">

-On participating in hacktober fest and being in the first `40000` contributors to open pull requests, you get:
+## On participating in hacktober fest and being in the first `40000` contributors to open pull requests, you get:
 - Either a tree planted in your name
 - Or a hacktober fest T-Shirt

 ## What to contribute? 🤔

-Literally anything, including
-- your `name`,
-- some `code`,
-- a `link to a youtube video`
-- a `link to a great website`
-- a `link to a great article`
-- some `useful info`,
-- some `project of yours` etc.
+Add a `data structure` or an `algorithm` with proper language category.
+For example: I have added a linked list and its related operations in C++ folder.

 ## How to contribute? 🤝

 - `Fork` this repo.
-- `Write into a file` of proper category: <br/> For example, if you're interested in writing your name, go to `names` folder.
-If a folder for your category doesnot exist, create a folder for that category with a proper name.
+- `Write into a file` of proper category: <br/>
 - `Push the changes`with commit messages on whatever you added.
 - `Compare And Pull Request`
 -  Wait for me to `review` and `merge` your contribution.

 ## How to make a pull request? (for first timers - beginners)